Compare FP MARKETS Versus SPREADEX and IC Markets broker accounts.

 FP Markets Vs SpreadEx Negative Balance Protection

-FP Markets does offer clients negative balance protection, while SpreadEx does not offer clients negative balance protection.
+Both FP Markets and SpreadEx do offer clients negative balance protection.

 Also, before you sign up with online brokers like FP Markets or SpreadEx, make sure you know what you are doing.
-Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
-To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.
+Simple advice, we admit, but we know from experience how many people decide to start trading and then ask questions later.
+Please know what you are doing with FP Markets or SpreadEx before investing money into something.

 FP Markets and SpreadEx Alternatives